skeema/skeema/doc/options.md

 Controls whether generated `ALTER TABLE` statements are automatically verified for correctness.
 If true, each generated ALTER will be tested in the temporary schema.
 See [the FAQ](faq.md#auto-generated-ddl-is-verified-for-correctness) for more information.

-It is recommended that this variable be left at its default of true, but if desired you can disable verification for speed reasons.
+It is recommended that this option be left at its default of true, but if desired you can disable verification for performance reasons.